mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 dma_display = new MatrixPanel_I2S_DMA(mxconfig);
 ```

+Make sure you also connect one of the HUB75 interfaces ground pins to a ground pin of the ESP32, otherwise you may get electrical artefacts on LED Matrix Panel.

 Various people have created PCBs for which one can simply connect an ESP32 to a PCB, and then the PCB to the HUB75 connector, such as:

 * Brian Lough's [ESP32 I2S Matrix Shield](http://blough.ie/i2smat/)